- CrashPlan PRO

 You may also view the API documentation on your server at this link (where

-<your_server> is the hostname or IP address of your master server):
+<your_server> is the hostname or IP address of your authority server):

 We recommend creating a custom script using Perl, Python, or another scripting language to perform the queries, retrieve the data, and assemble the reports.